streamlit/docs/content/get-started/fundamentals/advanced-concepts.md

 ## Session State

 Session State provides a dictionary-like interface where you can save information that is preserved between script reruns.
 Use `st.session_state` with key or attribute notation to store and recall values.
 For example, `st.session_state["my_key"]` or `st.session_state.my_key`.
-Remember that widgets handle thier statefulness all by themselves, so you won't always need to use Session State!
+Remember that widgets handle their statefulness all by themselves, so you won't always need to use Session State!

 ### What is a session?